bazel-contrib/rules_nodejs/docs/index.md

     - [TypeScript](TypeScript.md)

 There are also numerous [examples](examples.md)

-We would like to avoid adding more custom rules for specific npm packages.

 If you would like to write a rule outside the scope of the projects we recommend hosting them in your GitHub account or the one of your organization.